riceissa/public-welfare-foundation/README.md

 ## Getting data.html

-The table is loaded using JavaScript and the URL doesn't change when paginating so it's a little annoying to get the data.
+The table on PWF's website is loaded using JavaScript and the URL doesn't change when paginating so it's a little annoying to get the data.

 The table script itself is pretty simple and you can find it at